https://edibotopic.com/blog/feed.xml

 Apartment in Shandon Street, Cork City, Ireland

 I moved back to Ireland and got a tenured position as an academic.
-It was to be the first time since I left home that I would live somewhere for more than a single year.
+For the first time since I left home I lived somewhere for more than one year.

 My partner and I spent the Covid lockdowns here.
 We had no garden, so we would walk out onto the roof and talk to our friend in the apartment below.